split my sides

 When I think about myself.

 Ogbara and Ross tend to this concealed space of the Black trans and feminine interior.
-As the intensities of living press upon our desires, fears, dreams, and vulnerabilities, they constrain how we express selfhood, leaving cracks in our inner life.
-We feel we must hide this soft underside.
+As the pressures of living bear down on our desires, fears, dreams, and vulnerabilities, they constrict how we express selfhood, leaving cracks in our inner life.
+We feel compelled to hide this soft underside.
 You can't help but laugh.

-But the intensities, challenges, and violence we experience are not a fact of life or "the way it goes."
-Instead, systems of power link these circumstances to place through the construction of space.
-Seemingly natural and stable, space is imagined, then produced to determine how, when, and where we move.
+But the intensities, challenges, and violence we experience are not inevitable or “just the way it goes.”
+Rather, systems of power link these circumstances to place through the construction of space.
+Seemingly natural and stable, space is imagined and produced to control how, when, and where we move.
 Spatio-temporal hierarchies are built (and protected) to threaten, constrict, and erase.
-Their scale can extend to the global or be situated around every corner.
-For those of us who are Black, queer, trans, and/or women, our experiences and struggles are intimately connected to the spaces in which we live, "Indeed, black matters are spatial matters."
+Their scale may be global, or they may exist right around the corner.
+For those of us who are Black, queer, trans, and/or women, our experiences and struggles are intimately connected to the spaces in which we live: “Indeed, Black matters are spatial matters.”

-Just as spatial power can physically displace and harm, these same spatial hierarchies impress upon our interior, shaping how we determine our selfhood and emotionally navigate our lives.
-We feel a need to grin and bear it.
-Like Angelou, Ogbara and Ross honor the tactics needed by Black and/or queer and/or trans and/or women to physically and mentally survive.
+Just as spatial power can physically displace and harm, these same spatial hierarchies press upon our interior lives, shaping how we define our selfhood and emotionally navigate our existence.
+We feel the need to grin and bear it.
+Like Angelou, Ogbara and Ross honor the tactics Black, queer, trans, and/or women employ to physically and mentally survive.

-Yet, while Ogbara and Ross recognize the need to hide, they also unmask the emotional landscape within.
+Yet, while Ogbara and Ross acknowledge the need to hide, they also unmask the emotional landscape within.
 In their soundscapes, you feel the polite grin crack.
-Ogbara arranges A Bellow of My Laughter (Pt.
-2) to oscillate between a burst of frenetic laughter and a stifled cry.
-In the film and sound piece Sonic Rupture: songs for(e) the swarm, Ross guides the actor through a flood of emotional states, "Try and imagine how you would feel."
+Ogbara’s A Bellow of My Laughter (Pt.
+2) oscillates between bursts of frenetic laughter and stifled cries.
+In the film and sound piece Sonic Rupture: songs for(e) the swarm, Ross guides the actor through a flood of emotional states: “Try and imagine how you would feel.”
 As they pause and move inward, they burst out laughing.
-Their eyes well, they breathe, they break, and back again.
+Their eyes well up, they breathe, they break, and then return.

-Life still happens between the spatial configurations that limit our freedom to move and feel as we want and need.
-The feeling of release and pleasure on a dance floor, of relaxation and restoration that comes with a place to rest, of joy and lightness while at play on a front stoop.
-While spatial power builds and rebuilds, as do we, mutually creating our world.
-We imagine and develop the liberatory places needed to feel safe and thrive.
+Life continues between the spatial configurations that limit our freedom to move and feel as we want and need.
+There is the feeling of release and pleasure on a dance floor, the relaxation and restoration of finding a place to rest, the joy and lightness while at play on a front stoop.
+While spatial power builds and rebuilds, so do we, mutually creating our world.
+We imagine and develop the liberatory spaces needed to feel safe and thrive.

 - Stephanie Koch